Rush Limbo behind the Golden EIB microphone, the fastest three hours in media.

 There was a boycott, right?

-Was there another was there another sit-down?
+Was there another sit-down?

 Oh, I missed that.

-Another sit down with Roger?
+Another sit-down with Roger?

-That's a that's a lot of powwows.
+That's a lot of powwows.

-Well, anyway, The boycott, whichever way it went, either from Fox to Trump or Trump to Fox is lifted, and Trump was back on from Trump Tower last night with O'Reilly.
+Well, anyway, the boycott, whichever way it went, either from Fox to Trump or Trump to Fox, is lifted.

-Do you guys like bond or anything this week?
+Do you guys like Bond or anything this week?

 You know, Putin's in town.

-No, I didn't know anything about him coming to my office, but I will tell you that I think in terms of leadership, he's getting an A, and our president is not doing so well.
+No, I didn't know anything about him coming to my Office, but I will tell you that I think in terms of leadership, he's getting an A, and our president is not doing so well.

 They did not look good together.